AWS vs Azure: A Head-to-Head Comparison for Hosting Enterprise Applications in India

 Final Recommendation: AWS or Azure for Enterprise Applications in India?

+There is no universal winner in the AWS vs Azure debate.
 For cloud-native enterprises focused on scalability, customization, and advanced infrastructure control, AWS often provides greater flexibility.

 For enterprises operating within Microsoft ecosystems or transitioning gradually into cloud infrastructure, Azure frequently delivers smoother integration and operational efficiency.